pakt-world/Payment-Module/readmebk.md

 # @pakt/payment-module

 This package provides React components for handling both fiat and cryptocurrency payments within Pakt applications.
-It integrates with Stripe for fiat payments and Wagmi v2 for crypto payments.
+It integrates with Stripe for fiat payments and Wagmi for crypto payments.

 ## Features

 *   **Fiat Payments:** Uses Stripe Elements for secure credit card processing.
-*   **Crypto Payments:** Integrates with Wagmi v2 for connecting wallets and initiating transactions.
+*   **Crypto Payments:** Integrates with Wagmi for connecting wallets and initiating transactions.
+Includes a payment modal.
-*   **UI Components:**
-  - Payment modals and forms
-  - QR code generation for crypto payments
-  - Loading states and skeletons
-  - Toast notifications
-  - Rich text editor (Quill)
-*   **State Management:** Uses Zustand for global state and TanStack Query for data fetching
-*   **Styling:** Built with Tailwind CSS, Radix UI primitives, and Framer Motion for animations
-*   **Form Handling:** React Hook Form with Zod validation
-*   **TypeScript:** Fully typed components and utilities
-*   **Modern Stack:** React 18+, Vite, modern ES modules
+*   **Configurable:** Requires a configuration provider to set up API details, theming, and integrations.
+*   **Theming:** Supports custom themes to match your application's style.
+*   **Built with:** React, TypeScript, Tailwind CSS, Radix UI, Zustand, TanStack Query, Wagmi.

 ## Installation